SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Rare Logonui Child Found"

+    Logonui.exe is a file associated with the Logon user interface.
+The login user interface is an essential part of the Windows operating system.
+It not only makes it easy for the user to log in to the PC but also determines whether the user has logged in and logged out correctly and makes it easy to switch between users.
+This process could create a child process but it is very rare and could be a signal of some process injection.

+    - **Effort:** advanced

+??? abstract "Rare Lsass Child Found"

+    Lsass ensures the identification of users (domain users or local users).
+Domain users are identified based on information in the Active Directory.
+Local users are identified based on information from the Security Account Manager (SAM) local database.
+This process should not create a child process or it is very rare.

+    - **Effort:** intermediate

 ??? abstract "Rclone Process"

     Detects Rclone executable or Rclone execution by using the process name, the execution through a command obfuscated or not.

+    - **Effort:** advanced

+??? abstract "Rubeus Tool Command-line"

+    Detects command line parameters used by Rubeus, a toolset to interact with Kerberos and abuse it.

     - **Effort:** advanced